-Advertising and other marketing activities, reported as selling, general and administrative expenses, totaled \$5.1 billion in 2021, \$4.6 billion in 2020 and \$4.7 billion in 2019, including advertising expenses of \$3.5 billion in 2021 and \$3.0 billion in both 2020 and 2019.
+Advertising and other marketing activities, reported as selling, general and administrative expenses, totaled \$5.2 billion in 2022, \$5.1 billion in 2021 and \$4.6 billion in 2020, including advertising expenses of \$3.5 billion in both 2022 and 2021, and \$3.0 billion in 2020.
 Deferred advertising costs are not expensed until the year first used and consist of:

 - media and personal service prepayments;

-- · promotional materials in inventory; and
+- promotional materials in inventory; and

 - production costs of future media advertising.

-Deferred advertising costs of \$53 million and \$48 million as of December 25, 2021 and December 26, 2020, respectively, are classified as prepaid expenses and other current assets on our balance sheet.
+Deferred advertising costs of \$40 million and \$53 million as of December 31, 2022 and December 25, 2021, respectively, are classified as prepaid expenses and other current assets on our balance sheet.